 The DEXA itself is the same scan.
 What is different is the interpretation:

-- The conversation moves from screening to treatment planning, not just monitoring.
+- The conversation moves from screening to urgent secondary-fracture prevention, not just monitoring.

 What happens after the DEXA?